Training and Development

 This practical webinar will guide teachers on how to devise, rigorous historical enquiry questions, how to spot and weed out weak ones and how to sequence them in an effective way across medium-term plans.
 It will show how disciplinary concepts can be revisited and pupils supported in the careful accumulation of substantive knowledge, adding to their schema progressively over time.

-- Supporting Speaking and Listening in Primary History
+5. Supporting Speaking and Listening in Primary History

-- Developing Formative Writing in Primary History
+6. Developing formative writing in Primary History

-- Developing Extended Writing in Primary History
+7. Developing extended writing in Primary History

-- Invisible assessment in Primary History
+8. Invisible assessment in Primary History

 Additional KS2 Workshop